aeusebiobaskerville/awesome4girls/README.md

   - [Ladies Learning Code](http://ladieslearningcode.com/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/c/cf/Flag_of_Canada.svg" alt="Canada" width="30">

-    We are a not-for-profit organization with the mission to be the leading resource for women and youth to become passionate builders - not just consumers - of technology by learning technical skills in a hands-on, social, and collaborative way.
+    As a not-for-profit organization, Ladies Learning Code's mission is to be the leading resource for women and youth to become passionate builders - not just consumers - of technology by learning technical skills in a hands-on, social, and collaborative way.

   - [Minas Program](http://minasprogramam.com/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30">